Solo Travel in Tunisia

 Engaging Cultures Travel – This local company are a socially conscious tour operator who brings together people of different cultures.
 You can visit traditional Berber hilltop villages where you can eat lunch with the Berbers and learn more about their culture.
 They also offer trips to see Roman ruins, the food market in Sousse and day excursions to the Sahara.

-Sahha Sahara – Offers quality tours such as camel treks and cultural tours.
-They aren’t cheap but give you such a welcoming and personal experience, staying in unique places.
+Sahha Sahara – Offers packages to Tunisia such as camel treks and cultural tours which exclude flights.
+They aren’t cheap but they provide such a welcoming and personal experience staying in unique places on each guided tour.
 Choose from a night in the Sahara, or a caravan Silk Road trading route.
 If you have time book the five day Southern Tunisia Tour.

 Transportation in Tunisia

-Tunisia does have a good road network with three main motorways.
+When you are traveling to Tunisia, Tunisia does have a good road network with three main motorways.
 Signs are in French as well as Arabic.
-If you are planning to drive you may want to take note of the driving here as Tunisian drivers can be very erratic and like to use their horn.
+If you are planning to take a road trip you may want to take note of the driving here as Tunisian drivers can be very erratic and like to use their horn on the roads.
 You may feel more comfortable driving away from a city then through one.
 To hire a car we recommend Avis but you need to be over 21 years of age.

 The trains are really cheap and connect the capital with Sousse, Sfax, Monastir, Mahdia, and Gabes.
 Some of the trains offer a first and second class but both classes are comfortable and have toilets onboard.
 Buy your train ticket from the train station.
 Check here for train information.

-The metro (which is more like a tram) runs between Tunis Marine to Sidi Bou Said, Carthage and Marsa.
+The metro is a good form of public transport for traveling in Tunisia.
+It is more like a tram and runs between Tunis Marine to Sidi Bou Said, Carthage and Marsa.
 Buy tickets at the station ticket windows.